Avy1013/learning_python-dsa-/README.md

 # learning_python-dsa-
-I am gonna follow the nptel course of programming, data structure and algorithm
+I am gonna follow the nptel course of programming, data structure and algorithm by Madhavan Mukund